hschellman/computing-basics/index.md

 This tutorial will teach you the basics of DUNE Computing.

+**If attending a live tutorial, you need to complete the [Setup]({{ site.baseurl }}/setup) beforehand.
+It ensures that you have a computer account at CERN or FNAL and tests that you can log in and find your disk areas.**

 Instructors will engage students with hands-on lessons focused in three areas:

 0. Basics of logging on, getting accounts, disk spaces